Students in Wichita head back to school

 Some students said they were excited to see their friends and teachers.

-“It went decent, got tired halfway in and overall, the work was good,” said Horace Mann School 5th grader, Thalia Padilla.
+“It went decent, got tired halfway in and overall, the work was good,” said Thalia Padilla, Horace Mann School fifth grader.

 Those with USD 259 said there was a more positive feel Monday as everyone headed back to the classroom after the past two years impacted by COVID.

 “It’s always a little anxious, especially with the threat of COVID.
 But you know, I think we are okay with it.
-Our boys are excited they don’t have to wear masks, and we trust our school to take the appropriate measures for safety,” said USD 259 Parent Tina Busenitz.
+Our boys are excited they don’t have to wear masks, and we trust our school to take the appropriate measures for safety,” said Tina Busenitz, USD 259 parent.

 The district has prepped all summer for the new school year, but there are still some issues.